enterstudio/ruby-mcp-gem/readme.md

 Adding support for new APIs:

-You will need the client ID for the API in question- find it by visiting https://developer.cimpress.io/docs/siboz0XUowgP2K5GkgViQ8aVf8zlOnwF/apis/auth0.html and reading the section on client IDs.
+You will need a few pieces of information for the API in question- find it by visiting https://developer.cimpress.io/docs/siboz0XUowgP2K5GkgViQ8aVf8zlOnwF/apis/auth0.html and getting the service information (health check URL, service name, base URL, and client_id), and populating the 'services' section of conf/config.yaml.

+Then, add support for your API by extending CimpressMCP.rb with a new method for that API.

+Bump the version of the gem by editing this line in CimpressMCP.gemspec:

+>   s.version     = 'x.y.z'

+Then install the gem locally:

+> rake install

+Finally, edit the mcp.rb to add hooks into the CLI to call your new API.

+You should then be able to start testing your new service on the cmd line.